 Read more

-...my second year.
+...medical school at UTMB and started tutoring first-year medical students during my second year.
 My passion for tutoring comes from seeing the confidence that I can help bring out in the learners I work with as I see them take a previously confusing or challenging topic and make sense of it.
 I particularly enjoy the natural sciences because of the elegantly consilient way that different subjects intertwine.
-If you find yourself not quite understanding the material as much as you would like for topics such as...
+If you find yourself not quite understanding the...

 Read more